JMB-Scripts/SEC-SAXS-Analysis/README.md

  - Extract data up to q=0.3.
  - Calculate the integral of the product I(q)*q.
  - Calculation of VC, QR (quality factor) and MW (molecular weight).
- - Write data to text file.
+ - Write data to a text file.
  - Display graph with I(0) and MW vs Frame index

 ## Tests